-Best Places To Ski in Lake Tahoe With Kids
+The Best Ski Resorts in Lake Tahoe for Kids

-Soda Springs Planet Kids: Best for first time snow bunnies
+Soda Springs Planet Kids: Best for your toddler’s first time

 This is a very convenient intro to skiing or snowboarding option which makes it nice for families with toddlers.
 Purchase a ticket to their “Planet Kids” area, a designated section of Soda Springs for children under the age of 7, and your child can have a buffet of snow play options to choose from.